anish0123/anish0123/README.md

 </h1>

 </p>
-Hi, I am Anish Maharjan, a second year engineering student of Metropolia University of Applied Sciences, Finland.
+Hi, I am Anish Maharjan, a third-year engineering student at Metropolia University of Applied Sciences, Finland.

 <br>
-I am currently searching for internship opportunities as software developer for web and mobile applications to gain more knowledge and experiences.
+I am currently searching for internship opportunities as a software developer for web and mobile applications to gain more knowledge and experience.
 Please reach me through my email : <a href = "mailto: anishmhn@hotmail.com">anishmhn@hotmail.com</a>

  </p>